On the floor of the U.S. Senate last week, Sen. Sherrod Brown railed against the announcement of GM's idling of the Lordstown facility.

 All media are rapidly changing as revenue streams shift.
 All are redefining space and place.
 Newspapers are especially active in this as our revenue streams have been most impacted.

-Making the tough decisions as we did last week allows opportunity for deep print insight into the Lordstown matter.
-It got Brown’s attention.
-We’re also able to offer exclusive digital work for the Girard football game.
-The same can be said for other efforts, like our two years of pivotal opioids coverage, this fall’s election coverage with broadcasts of Issue 1 and the governor’s race, our expanded high school football coverage, our building the largest and most local digital news platform of all local media.
+Making the tough decisions as we did this week allows opportunity for deep print insight into the Lordstown matter.
+It got Sen. Brown's attention.
+We're also able to offer exclusive digital work for the Girard football game.
+The same can be said for other efforts, like our two years of pivotal opioids coverage, this fall's election coverage with broadcasts of Issue 1 and the governor's race, our expanded high school football coverage, our building the largest and most local digital news platform of all local media.